AuDigitalHealth/ci-fhir-r4/pages/_includes/conformance.md

    - **SHALL** ensure the resource conforms to the applicable ADHA profile
    - **SHALL** implement the guidance on extensibility if including “additional” elements according to section on [Extensibility – “additional” elements](guidance.html#extensibility--additional-elements)
    - **SHALL** implement the guidance on missing data if asserting a mandatory element is missing according to the section on [Missing data](guidance.html#missing-data)
-   - **SHALL** populate all elements flagged with MustSupport where the sending system has that information unless:
+   - **SHALL** populate all elements labelled MustSupport where the sending system has that information unless:
       - there is a clinical reason why supplying the information would be unsafe, misleading, or otherwise clinically inappropriate
       - the data is suppressed due to a security or privacy reason

 A receiving system:
-- **SHALL** be capable of meaningfully processing the elements flagged with MustSupport where the resource has been constructed in accordance with ADHA conformance requirements; depending on local requirements this may mean display, persist, index, or action in an event or request workflow
+- **SHALL** be capable of meaningfully processing the elements labelled MustSupport where the resource has been constructed in accordance with ADHA conformance requirements; depending on local requirements this may mean display, persist, index, or action in an event or request workflow
 - **MAY** choose to reject non-conformant resources
 - **SHALL** interpret missing data elements within resource instances as data not present in the source system
 - **SHALL** be able to process resources containing “additional” elements according to section on [Extensibility – “additional” elements](guidance.html#extensibility--additional-elements)